nearform/titus/docs/contributing/README.md

 Listening at http://localhost:4000
 ```

-The documentation will be served on `localhost:4000`.
+The documentation is served on `localhost:4000`.

-### Serving in other ways
+### Serve in Other Ways
 Our documentation builds on the fly.
-This means all you need to do is serve the docs folder.
-Any program or cli tool used for serving a folder will work; __as long as it can handle hash routing__.
+All you need to do is serve the docs folder.
+Any program or cli tool used for serving a folder works - __as long as it can handle hash routing__.

-Another popular module for serving files is `serve` on npm.
-This can be ran, with hash router support like so:
+Another popular module to serve files is `serve` on npm.
+To run, with hash router support, enter the command:

 ```sh
 npx serve -s -l 4000 docs
 ```

-Which will produce:
+This displays the following:

 ```sh
 ┌──────────────────────────────────────────────────┐